Jim Saxton: Life

+Saxton had been a resident of the Vincentown section of Southampton Township, New Jersey.

 In 1984, 13th District Congressman Edwin B. Forsythe died with nine months left in his seventh full term.
 Saxton was elected as his successor.
 He ran in two elections which took place on the same day—a special election for the balance of Forsythe's term, and a regular election for a full two-year term.
 This gave him greater seniority than other freshmen congressmen elected in 1984.
 He was reelected 11 times without serious difficulty, always winning at least 58 percent of the vote.
 His district was renumbered as the 3rd District after New Jersey lost a seat in the 1990 census.